Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/lifo/lifo.md

 There is no safety mechanism against writing when full.
 The stack pointer will be incremented beyond the valid range, potentially overwriting data and corrupting the full and empty flags, breaking the LIFO.

 For **read operation**, the `read_data` output continuously provides the data at the top of the stack (stack pointer minus one).
-When `read_enable` is asserted, only the stack pointer is decremented to expose the previous entry as the new top.
+When `read_enable` is asserted, the stack pointer is decremented to expose the previous entry as the new top.

 There is no safety mechanism against reading when empty.
 The stack pointer will be decremented below zero, causing undefined behavior and corrupting the full and empty flags, breaking the LIFO.